UCF Knights football: Orlando block party | WFTV

 Watch: UCF Knights parade through Magic Kingdom after Peach Bowl win

-The event will coincide with Monday's College Football Playoff National Championship, during which the University of Alabama Crimson Tide (12-1) will face the University of Georgia Bulldogs (13-1) at Atlanta's Mercedes-Benz Stadium.
+The event coincides with Monday's College Football Playoff National Championship, during which the University of Alabama Crimson Tide (12-1) will face the University of Georgia Bulldogs (13-1) at Atlanta's Mercedes-Benz Stadium.

 The Knights won the 2018 Chick-fil-A Peach Bowl in Atlanta on New Year's Day in a hard-fought battle against No. 7 Auburn, which beat both Alabama and Georgia during the regular season.